I see new traders losing their pants in the markets when it can be avoided.

 I’m not saying you can’t use multiple timeframes in your analysis.

-But you don’t want to have multiple timeframes spanning across the 5mins, 15mins, 1 hour, 4hour, daily and weekly timeframe.
+But you don’t want to have multiple timeframes spanning across the 5mins, 15mins, 1 hour, 4hour, daily, and weekly timeframes.

 That’s ridiculous and a sure way to mindfuc* yourself.